Fill up on the cheap

-Here’s a few trial-and error recipes I’ve knocked together out of leftovers, inspired by restaurants past, or to save time when entertaining.
+Here are a few trial-and-error recipes I’ve knocked together out of leftovers, inspired by restaurants past, or to save time when entertaining.
 Remember, if you can, always prepare ahead.

 - One pack chorizo

 - Waxy salad potatoes (I used Jazzy)

 - Cherry tomatoes (I used Black Opal, Orange Paruche, Gardener’s Delight and Pink Charmer)

 - Sprinkling of thyme